GlareDB/glaredb.github.io/docs/about/free-tier.md

 # Free tier

-GlareDB is currently in Technical Preview, and offers a free tier.
+GlareDB Cloud is currently in [Technical Preview], and offers a free tier.
 Free tiers have the following features:

 - Organizations can have a single serverless database
 - Organizations can have up to 5 members